Dynamics forced by homoclinic orbits: Dynamics forced by homoclinic orbits

-Now we can state a generalization of \cite[Theorem 8.3.1]{BonLanJea} by Bonatti-Jeandenans that associates a generalized pseudoanosov homeomorphism to an Axiom A map.
-We need the following definition. \begin{definition} A \textit{bigon type-I} $\mathcal{I}$ is a simply connected open domain disjoint from $K$ and bounded by a segment of a stable manifold $\theta_s\subset W^s(p_s)$ and a segment of an unstable manifold $\theta_u\subset W^u(p_u)$, where $p_s$ and $p_u$ are boundary periodic points of $K$.
-We will say that $f$ \textit{has no bigons type-I relative to $P$} if every bigon type-I $\mathcal{I}$ of $f$ has a point of $P$ in its boundary. \end{definition} \begin{remark} If $f$ has no bigons type-I relative to $P$ then every bigon type-I is as in Fig. \ref{fig:bigonallowed}(a).
-Case (b) is forbidden by Definition \ref{def:bigon}.
+We need the following definition. \begin{definition} \normalfont A \textit{bigon} is a simply connected open region $\mathcal{I}$ bounded by a segment of a stable manifold $\theta_s\subset W^s(p_s)$ and a segment of an unstable manifold $\theta_u\subset W^u(p_u)$, where $p_s$ and $p_u$ are saddle points of $K$. \end{definition}

-\end{remark} The following result is a generalization of \cite[Theorem 8.3.1]{BonLanJea} by Bonatti and Jeandenans. \begin{theorem} Let $f$ be an Axiom A map with a transitive basic set $K$ such that $\Delta(K)=D^2$ less a finite number of periodic orbits and let $P$ be a homoclinic orbit to a fixed point $p$.
-Suppose that $f$ has no bigons type-I relative to $P$.
-Then there exists a generalized pseudoanosov homeomorphism $\phi$ on $\mathbb{S}^2$ (with possibly a finite number of periodic $1$-pronged singularities), a homoclinic orbit $\Theta$ and a continuous surjection $\pi:D^2\rightarrow \mathbb{S}^2$ such that $\pi\circ(f|_{D^2})=\phi\circ \pi$.
-In fact, the semiconjugacy $\pi$ is injective on the periodic orbits except on the boundary ones. \end{theorem}